dcSpark/cddl-codegen/README.md

 ### Limitations

-* No accessor functions (easily added but we don't need them yet as the focus is constructing CBOR not deserializing)
 * Does not support optional group `[(...)]` or `{(...)}` syntax - must use `[...]` for `{...}` for groups
 * Ignores occurrence specifiers: `*`, `+` or `n*m`
 * No support for sockets